devaforgestudios-afk/TermoLoad/README.md

 - For actual shutdown, also enable "Allow real system shutdown"
 - ⚠️ Test with simulated mode first (default)

+### Merged file not mp4
+- Some sources provide formats that cannot be merged to mp4; yt-dlp may pick a different container.
+Installing ffmpeg helps produce mp4 when available.

 ## 🔒 Safety Features

 - **Simulated Shutdown by Default**: Logs "Shut down (simulated)" instead of actually shutting down